Max Oldmeadow: Politics

 Oldmeadow joined the ALP in 1968.
 He became president of the party's Dandenong branch and was a member of the Dandenong City Council from 1970 to 1973.
 He was elected to the House of Representatives at the 1972 federal election, defeating the incumbent Liberal MP Len Reid in the seat of Holt.

 In parliament, Oldmeadow served on the House Standing Committee on Publications, the Joint Standing Committee on Foreign Affairs and Defence and the House Select Committee on Specific Learning Difficulties.
 He was re-elected at the 1974 election, but lost his seat to Liberal candidate William Yates in the landslide defeat of the Whitlam government at the 1975 election.

 Later activities

 Oldmeadow returned to teaching after leaving parliament, including as principal of Chandler High School from 1977 to 1982.
 He was the co-author of The Human Adventure, a school textbook selling over 200,000 copies which told "the story of human civilisation from the beginning of time to the Middle Ages".

 Oldmeadow was on the council of Monash University from 1978 to 1984, representing the education faculty.
-He a member of the Victorian Teaching Service Conciliation and Arbitration Commission from 1982 to 1985 and was made a life member of the Australian College of Educators in 2003.
+He was a member of the Victorian Teaching Service Conciliation and Arbitration Commission from 1982 to 1985 and was made a life member of the Australian College of Educators in 2003.